RafaelBarbosatec/flutter_robot/README.md

 ```

-We not go do anything here in the moment.
-But you already can know that in `injectDependencies` method you will insert the code of inject the page dependencies and the `mockScenario` method you will insert the code of do mock of dependencies.
+We are not going to do anything here at the moment.
+But you already know that in the `injectDependencies` method you will insert the code to inject the page dependencies and in the `mockScenario` method you will insert the code to mock the dependencies.

-After then lets implements a base of your robot file.
+After that, let's implement the base of your robot file.

 `example_page_robot.dart`